it-vecherka/jnoid/jnoid.coffee.md

     Jnoid = {}

-The core idea is having an abstraction of `EventStream` which is a discrete sequence of values and an abstraction of a `Signal` which is a continous time-varying value, both of which you can subscribe on.
+The core idea is having an abstraction of `Stream` which is a discrete sequence of values and an abstraction of a `Box` which is a continous time-varying value, both of which you can subscribe on.

 Observable